faizalrf/ExodusAssess/README.md

 In MySQL, X'HHHH', the standard SQL syntax for binary string literals, erroneously works in the same way as 0xHHHH, which could work as a number or string depending on the context.
 In MariaDB, this has been fixed to behave as a string in all contexts (and never as a number).

-This is not a concern as the behaviour in MariaDB has been fixed.
+This is not a concern as the MySQL behaviour has been fixed in MariaDB.

 ### SHOW CREATE TABLE